 Jock has been a professional wood carver for over 40 years.
 He began his career at Baker Furniture in Michigan, and started his company, Norwegian Termite, in 1979 in Chicago.
 He won his first wood carving award at the National Exhibition of Folk Art, Decorah, IA, to be followed by several other awards, including achieving his Gold Medal status in 2010.
 He has received training and tutoring from various American and Norwegian master carvers, including Hans Sandom, Phillip Odden, Bjarte Aarseth, and others.

-Specializing in design and hand carving in the Scandinavian traditions, Jock teaches classes in flat-plane figure carving, Norwegian acanthus, timber carving, lettering, and other wood carving techniques at North House Folk School, Vesterheim Norwegian-American Museum Folk School (Decorah, IA), Milan Village Arts School (Milan, MN), Colonial Williamsburg’s Cabinet Shop, and in his home studio.
+Specializing in design and hand carving in the Scandinavian traditions, Jock teaches classes in flat-plane figure carving, Norwegian acanthus, timber carving, lettering, and other wood carving techniques at North House Folk School, Vesterheim Norwegian-American Museum Folk School (Decorah, IA), Milan Village Arts School (Milan, MN), Colonial Williamsburg’s Cabinet Shop (Williamsburg, VA), and in his home studio.
 He co-teaches Introduction to Woodcarving as part of ISD 191 Community Education.
 Jock demonstrates woodcarving, drawing, and tool sharpening at various festivals, events, and retail outlets in the area.

 Some of his recent significant projects include: